<em>Anthemis</em>: planting and care

 Anthemis carpatica Karpatenschnee - Marguerite

-This chamomile forms a mat-forming cushion with finely cut green-and-silver foliage, which in spring and summer is adorned with an abundance of small white daisies with yellow centres.
-From a rare species, it is superb in borders, in pots or in rockeries.
+This chamomile forms a mat-forming cushion with finely cut green-and-silver foliage, which in spring and summer is adorned with an abundance of small white daisies with yellow centre.
+Derived from a rare species, it is excellent in borders, in pots, or in rockeries.
 Easy to grow in poor, rather dry soil.

 • Flowering time June to September